StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_stackpack.md

 ## Overview

 The StackState Splunk integration synchronizes events, metrics and topology data from Splunk to StackState.
-The integration uses the [API Integration StackPack](/stackpacks/integrations/api-integration.md) for events and metrics data, and the Splunk Topology StackPack for topology data.
+The integration uses the [API Integration Agent](/stackpacks/integrations/api-integration.md) and (optionally) [StackState Agent V2](/stackpacks/integrations/agent.md)

+* The API-Integration Agent is used to collect Splunk events and metrics data.
+It can also be used to collect topology data when the Splunk topology V1 integration is configured
+* StackState Agent V2 is used to collect health data.
+It can also be used to collect topology data when the Splunk topology V2 integration is configured.

 ![Data flow](/.gitbook/assets/stackpack-splunk.svg)